JimothyJohn/PNX/README.md

 * Separate the persona from the task.

 * Ask the system to explain its reasoning to help it fix its mistakes.

+# IMPORTANT - When you ask an AI to plan it will frequently take an identical route.
+Learn a good route and program it in.